 If you’re thinking a short email with your name, your proposition and a closing message would cut it, think again.

-Understand that brands, big and small get hundreds of emails from brands and influencers asking for collaboration, so you’ll have to really step up your game to even get noticed.
+Understand that brands on IG, big and small get hundreds of emails from brands and influencers asking for collaboration, so you’ll have to really step up your game to even get noticed.

 Introduce yourself properly